azat-co/practicalnode/chapter4/chapter4.md

 </html>
 ```

-Check out the code bellow with the tag name... nothing?
+Check out the code bellow *without* the tag/element name... nothing?!
 Huh.
-When you omit the tag name like in the `#contaner.col`, Pug will use `div` so the code below:
+You see, when you omit the tag name like in the `#contaner.col`, Pug will use `div`, so the code below:

 ```pug
 #container.col